• Home

 Flag keys are important and permanent

 Designate flag keys with naming conventions that the SDKs you use support.
 For example, if your SDK does not use dot notation, you may not want to use dot notation in your flag keys.
 If you do, LaunchDarkly automatically converts the key to a format your SDK can use, but this can cause collisions if two flags have similar keys.
 There are configuration options at the SDK level that help you avoid these issues.
-To learn more, read Flag keys.
+To learn more, read Flag keys in the React Web SDK.

 After you save the flag key, you cannot modify it.
 You can change a flag's name, however, whenever you want.